huixie90/cpp_papers/concat.md

 # Design

 This is a generator factory as described in [@P2214R1] Section 4.7.
 As such, it can not be piped to.
 It takes the list of ranges to concatenate as arguments to `ranges::concat_view` constructor, or to `ranges::views::concat` customization point object.

-## Constrain on concatability
+## Constrain on "concat"ability

 TODO: